 On the setup screen, name your form and select the Simple Contact Form template.

-When the pre-built form loads, most of the work is already done for you.
+Once you select your template and the pre-built form loads, most of the work is already done for you.
 For example, you’ll have a form with a Name, Email, and Message field already there.

 Once your form looks the way you want it to, click Save.